 - 1. A ten second penalty will be added for breaking or beating the barrier. - 2.
 In all timed events, a barrier will not be considered broken unless the ring drops within ten feet of the post. - 3.
 In the timed events, the pusher must be clear of stock before the barrier is tripped. - 4.
 Once score line has been set in timed events it will not be changed at that rodeo, nor can the length of the box be changed. - 5.
 In order for time to be considered official, the barrier flag must operate. - 6.
-When using an automatic barrier, neck ropes must be tied with string. - 7. (a) If automatic barrier malfunctions in any way contestant must take rerun provided the contestant has made a qualified run or claims animal. - (b) If automatic barrier equipment hangs on animal or fouls horse or neck rope fouls contestant, then contestant must pull up and declare himself in order to get the animal back. - (c) If the automatic barrier fails to work and stock is brought back, contestant must take the same animal over during or immediately after the same performance. - 8.
-In any timed event should an animal escape from the rodeo arena, the flag will be dropped and timer's watches stopped. - (a) Contestants will get animal back with lap and tap start and time already spent will be added to time used in qualifying. - (b) If time is not recorded, the decision of the flag judge shall be final. - (c) If rope is on animal, roper will get lap and tap with rope on animal in the chute. - (d) If flag is not dropped or if timer misses flag and time is not recorded, contestant will get animal back or spare, if drawn, with any initial barrier infraction added to the time. - 9.
-If a contestant ropes and ties a calf or dogs a steer without the presence of a flagman in the field he will get a re-run on the same stock unless a spare has been drawn. - 10.
-The minimum standard measurement for timed event boxes is twelve feet in length and eight feet in width. - 11.
-To measure score line correctly put barrier up with pin in the barrier ring, holding the pin in place, measure from the post where the barrier pin goes to a point where the barrier rope touches the ground.
+Judges will be required and responsible to supply a minimum of two identical neck ropes at all rodeos.
+Neck ropes must be tied with a string.

+7. (a) If automatic barrier malfunctions or fails to work in any way contestant must take rerun provided the contestant has made a qualified run or claims animal. (b) If automatic barrier equipment hangs on animal or fouls horse and/or contestant, then contestant must pull up and declare himself in order to get a rerun.

+8. In any timed event should an animal escape from the rodeo arena, the flag will be dropped and timer's watches stopped.

+(a) Contestant will get the drawn spare with lap and tap start and time already spent will be added to time used in qualifying.

+(b) If time is not recorded, the decision of the flag judge shall be final.

+(c) If rope is on animal, roper will get lap and tap with rope on animal in the chute.

+(d) If flag is not dropped or if timer misses flag and time is not recorded, contestant will get a rerun on the drawn spare.

+- (e) If the contestant broke the barrier, no rerun will be given.
+A no time will be recorded. - 9.
+If a contestant calls for their animal without the presence of a flagman in the field, he will get a rerun. - 10.
+The minimum standard measurement for timed event boxes is twelve feet in length and eight feet in width. - 11. (a) Automatic barriers must be used when barriers are required and there must be a score line set at the point where the barrier trips.

+(b) To measure score line correctly put barrier up with pin in the barrier ring, holding the pin in place, measure from the post where the barrier pin goes to a point where the barrier rope touches the ground.
 Set the barrier eighteen inches beyond that point.